 Marriage and children

 Henry married Eleanor, daughter of Raymond Berenger V, Count of Provence, in Canterbury cathedral on 4th January 1236 (she became a nun and died at Amesbury in 1291).
 They had five sons - Edward succeeded his father as Edward I, Edmund, Earl of Lancaster is also buried in the Abbey, as are Richard, John and Henry who all died young.
 Their three daughters were Margaret who married Alexander III of Scotland, Beatrice who married Jean de Dreux Earl of Richmond and Princess Katherine, who died young in 1257.
 Katherine was buried in a tomb with Cosmati work on the top which had been moved from its original site before 1600 and is now within an arched recess in the south ambulatory, without inscription.
-This also contains her three young brothers.
-(It also contains the remains of several young children of Edward I.)
+This is also said to contain her three young brothers.

 He was hastily crowned king at Gloucester Abbey on 28th October 1216 due to the uncertain political situation at the time and then again with full ceremonial in Westminster Abbey on 17th May 1220.
 Eleanor was crowned on 20th January 1236.